 Mrs. Thompson, with tears in her eyes, whispered back.
 She said, "Teddy, you have it all wrong.
 You were the one who taught me that I could make a difference.
 I didn't know how to teach until I met you."

-touching tale is one of pure invention: there is no Teddy Stoddart (or Stallart) whose life was so changed by one special teacher who reached out to him, no Mrs. Thompson of rhinestone bracelet-wearing fame.
+Origins: This touching tale is one of pure invention: there is no Teddy Stoddard whose life was so changed by one special teacher who reached out to him, no

-This work of fiction was penned by Elizabeth Silance Ballard in 1974 and printed that year in HomeLife magazine, a Baptist family publication.
-The author's intent was far from unclear, as the piece was clearly marked as fiction and was presented as such, not as an account of a personal experience.
+This work of fiction was penned by Elizabeth Silance Ballard in 1974 and printed that year in HomeLife magazine, a Baptist family publication, where it was clearly labeled as fiction and presented as such, not as an account of a real-life personal experience.
 Although Ballard based some of the details on elements of her own life, she has expressed disappointment that her fictional work continues to be circulated as a true story: